-Note: if you previously attended a Tennessee institution that is now closed, request a transcript through Tennessee Higher Education Commission (THEC) using the closed-institution transcript request form.
-(Note: do not send this form to Southwest.)
+Note: if you previously attended a Tennessee institution that is now closed, request a transcript through Tennessee Higher Education Commission (THEC) Academic Transcripts and Certificates.
+(Note: Do Not send this form to Southwest.)

 Immunization Health History Form (if you are under 18 years-old)

 To be considered for aid, all students must be admitted to Southwest as degree-seeking.
 Complete the "Free Application for Federal Student Aid (FAFSA)."
 Southwest's school code is 010439.
 For more information, contact Financial Aid.

 All new students are required to complete pre-orientation (Saluqi Knowledge) and New Student Orientation (NSO).
 Log into your student portal and access pre-orientation (Saluqi Knowledge).
 Once you complete pre-orientation, you will be able to register and complete NSO.
 Watch this video to assist you in accessing PAWS for NSO.

 Academic advising is required for all new students before being allowed to register.
 Once you complete both pre-orientation (Saluqi Knowledge) and NSO, you will be prompted to set up an advising appointment.
 Once you are advised, you will be able to register for classes.
 For more information, contact Advising.